 Using some of your institution's characteristics, a group of comparison institutions was selected for you.
-The characteristics include medium, public, 2-year colleges, in the midwestern states, suburban locale.
-This comparison group includes the following 17 institutions:
+The characteristics include Associate's Colleges: Mixed Transfer/Career & Technical-High Nontraditional, public and enrollment of a similar size.
+This comparison group includes the following 29 institutions: